In-situ Straining of Epitaxial Freestanding Ferroic Films by a MEMS Device: Conclusion and Outlooks

 \section{Conclusion and Outlooks}

 In conclusion, we have shown a design for a MEMS device that can be used for the soft X-ray ptychographic imaging of \textit{in-situ} strained epitaxial freestanding films.
-The concept is based on a dual-cantilever MEMS device with a 15-25 \textmu m gap between the cantilevers, where an epitaxial film lamella is positioned by means of a FIB instrument.
+The concept is based on a dual-cantilever MEMS device with a 15--25 \textmu m gap between the cantilevers, where an epitaxial film lamella is positioned by means of a FIB instrument.
 By poling the MEMS device, a tensile strain in the axis parallel to the cantilevers can be transferred to the lamella, whilst preserving the X-ray transparency requirement for ptychography imaging.
 Tensile strains reaching several percentage points were obtained, i.e. above those achievable with other methods compatible with transmission microscopy.
-A proof-of-concept measurement was performed with a 80 nm thick (001) BFO lamella, where the application of a tensile strain of ca. 1\% led to the combined motion of several ferroelectric domain walls, leading also to a change in the orientation and period of the spin cycloid coupled with the ferroelectric order in the BFO.
+A proof-of-concept measurement was performed with a 80 nm thick (001) BFO lamella, where the application of a tensile strain of ca. 1\% led to the combined motion of several ferroelectric domain walls, also causing a change in the orientation and period of the spin cycloid coupled with the ferroelectric order in the BFO.

 The design shown above allows one to apply a tensile strain to lamellas.
 However, other types of strain such as compressive or shear strain are also of interest.
 To generate shear strain, the same MEMS device geometry could be exploited by actuating the piezoelectric patches with differential voltage as sketched in Fig. \ref{fig:shear}.
-This could induce a rotation of the two cantilevers and a consequential torque on the film under test.
-Additionally, a direct gauging of the applied strain could be implemented by measuring the displacement of the cantilever with the piezoresistive sensor integrated with the actuator, as shown for the MEMS micromirrors reported in \cite{Frigerio2021}.
+This could induce a rotation of the two cantilevers and a subsequent torque on the film under test.
+Additionally, a direct gauging of the applied strain could be implemented by measuring the displacement of the cantilever with the piezoresistive sensor integrated with the actuator, as shown in \cite{Frigerio2021, Shin2010, Dukic2015}.
+This would allow one not only to directly gauge the applied strain \textit{in-situ}, but also to significantly reduce the error in the determined strain if compared to \textit{post-mortem} SEM investigations.
 Another possible improvement is in the use of a piezoelectric material such as AlN, which could ensure a more linear response of the system, thus reducing the need for an \textit{in-situ} gauging of the strain by means of focus or linescans whilst also enabling bipolar actuation.